DustinRobison/om_graphql_server/README.md

 - :white_check_mark: Hot Reload
 - :white_check_mark: In Memory DB with hooked up
 - :white_check_mark: Create and Delete basic Orders to roughly match the domain
+- :x: Write basic resolvers that do some logic and don't go straight to DB
+- :x: File structure clean up: Move functions to individual files
 - :x: Unit Testing
     - Test individual helper or resolver functions by creating inputs and expecting outputs
 - :x: E2E Testing